google/software-product-sprint/walkthroughs/week-3-libraries/cloud-storage/cloud-storage-walkthrough.md

 uploads the image to Cloud Storage and gets its URL, which it outputs as HTML in the response.

+Notice that this file also uses your project ID.
+Don't forget to change this!

 ## Listing Files

 The